andrewralea/Explicit_MPC_on_PLC/Quad-Tank/README.md

 > EL3004 A/D Input Module  (4 channel)
 >
 > EL4002 D/A Output Module (2 channel)
+> > For quad-tank implementation, the EL4002 only outputs up to 10 V so for reasonable performance, an amplifier of at least 3x is needed

+#### Quanser Coupled-Tanks (x2)

 # How to use the files: